TripleCubes/reflection_test_3_code/README.md

-## Reflection, test 3 is still under development.
+## Reflection, test 3 is made for fun.
 Dont use it for anything important

 A typed language that compile to lua